imba/imba.io/content/docs/basic-syntax.md

 <div[display:flex flex-direction:row color:blue]> # Regular keywords
 <div[d:flex fld:row c:blue]> # Shorthand keywords
 ```

+Imba developers often say these shorthand names become as familiar and natural as CSS itself, but faster.
+The Imba tooling gives you the full keyword on hover, and will even suggest the shorthand if you hover the regular CSS keyword.

+### Scoping styles

 Inline styles apply to the element itself, and everything within it.
 Changing the scope lets you apply styles to subtrees, components, tags, the entire file, or even globally.